 Her teaching interests include innovation and technology management, information systems, project management, e-commerce and marketing.

-Giselle serves as a reviewer for the Journal of Engineering and Technology Management (JET-M), Technovation, Industrial Marketing Management (IMM) the International Journal of Technology Transfer and Commercialisation (IJTTC) and the Australia and New Zealand Marketing Academy Conference (ANZMAC).
+Giselle serves as a reviewer for the Journal of Engineering and Technology Management (JET-M), Technovation, Industrial Marketing Management (IMM) and the International Journal of Technology Transfer and Commercialisation (IJTTC).
 She has editted two books which have been published by Routledge and Nova Publishers, New York.